Namibia Self Drive Safari & 4x4 Overland Tour

 Fully booked: April 2027 Tour Dates Coming Soon

-The journey kicks off with a traditional safari experience in the world renowned Etosha National Park, pursuing the "Big Five" across vast salt pans.
-From there, the convoy transitions into the dramatic terrain of Damaraland and the Kaokoveld some of the last true wilderness frontiers on earth navigating rugged mountain gorges, wild dry riverbeds, and hidden natural hot springs.
-Travelers will experience an "adventure of a lifetime" driving the demanding tracks across the spectacular Marienfluss floodplains and down into the remote Purros Gorge to seek out rare, desert-adapted elephants and lions.
-After discovering ancient Bushmen rock art at Twyfelfontein and walking the rugged Brandberg mountains, the expedition culminates in the historic coastal gem of Swakopmund for dune adventures and seaside dining before heading back to the capital.
+Travelers will experience an "adventure of a lifetime" driving the demanding tracks across the spectacular Marienfluss floodplains and down into the remote Purros Gorge on a challenging 4x4 tour Namibia to seek out rare, desert-adapted elephants and lions.
+After discovering ancient Bushmen rock art at Twyfelfontein and walking the rugged Brandberg mountains, the expedition culminates in the historic coastal gem of Swakopmund for dune adventures and seaside dining before heading back to the capital โ completing one of the most immersive Namibia safari tours available.

 Tour Highlights